 Find a Spot to Beat the Heat

 The summer heat can make basic camping activities more challenging.
 Set up your tent in the cool of the evening so that you won’t get exhausted from doing it in the heat, and your tent won’t have a chance to bake all day in the sun.
-Pick the shadiest spot you can find to set up camp.
+You can pick the shadiest spot you can find to set up camp and keep a check on camping news for all the latest tips and tricks.
 If you are RV camping, pick a site facing east or north for shade in the evenings and warmth in the mornings.

 Pack the Right Gear